← Back to Blog

 The Broken Handshake

-Congratulations, you finally spent the money on a professional domain.
+Congratulations, you're not Platform Squatting and finally spent the money on a professional domain.
 You have dispatch@yourcompany.com on the side of your truck and your business cards.
 You even have a QR Code on the rear of the trailer.
 You send a rate confirmation or a contract to a new partner, and you wait.

 Nothing.